InnerGS: Internal Scenes Reconstruction and Segmentation via Factorized 3D Gaussian Splatting: Additional Results

-\paragraph{Brain fMRI} We additionally validate our framework on public functional MRI (fMRI) data from the OpenfMRI project \citep{ds000003:00001}, consisting of 160 temporal frames, each with 33 axial brain slices at a resolution of $64 \times 64$.
+We additionally validate our framework on public functional MRI (fMRI) data from the OpenfMRI project \citep{ds000003:00001}, consisting of 160 temporal frames, each with 33 axial brain slices at a resolution of 64 × 64.
+This data was obtained from the OpenfMRI database, ds000003.

 Each slice is visualized using grayscale intensity mapped from the normalized BOLD signal, which reflects changes in blood oxygenation (BOLD contrast) over time.
 Unlike dynamic MRI of joints, fMRI captures temporal fluctuations in signal intensity rather than anatomical motion.
 To adapt our method accordingly, we freeze all geometry-related parameters (e.g., Gaussian positions and covariances) and allow only color and opacity to vary over time.
 This enables our model to directly capture voxel-wise radiance changes induced by neural activity.

 Our training follows a two-stage strategy: we first build a static anatomical structure over 1000 warm-up iterations using the initial frames, followed by 3000 iterations where only color and opacity evolve temporally.
 We use 140 frames for training and reserve every 8th frame (20 in total) for testing.
 A custom data loader ensures all slices from a given timestamp are processed synchronously to preserve inter-slice consistency.